GUARDIANS-infrastructure/Project3D-artefacts/CTRL_epics/CTRL07-aai_integration_member.md

 ## Context

-- Study admin is invited to CTRL admin portal by the sys admin or another tudy admin.
+- Study admin is invited to CTRL admin portal by the sys admin or another study admin.
-- As CTRL admin portal contain Personally Identifiable Information, security best practice (defined by NIST) and Garvan IT policies required strong Multi Factor Authentication (MFA) for login.
+- As CTRL admin portal contains Personally Identifiable Information (PII), security best practices (defined by NIST) and Garvan IT policies required strong Multi Factor Authentication (MFA) for login.

 ## Acceptance Criteria